DemonicallyInpired/Music-Analysis-System/README.md

 ## 3. Functional Requirements
 Users should be able to give an audio segment as the input and the algorithm must predict the required labels associated with different time stamps for that audio.
-Following are the major requirements necessary to accomplish this goal:
+Following are the major requirements necessary to accomplish this goal:-

-i) Libraries - Libraries like Librossa and Mingus will be used to study and apply EDA on the audio database.
+- Libraries - Libraries like Librossa and Mingus will be used to study and apply EDA on the audio database.
 These libraries provide the necessary tools to visualise dataset features and retrieve useful information from the audio signals.
 Visualization of the data is important to make sure that there are no corrupt or empty files and whether all the audio files are in the same format or not.

-ii) High-end System - Given an unusually large dataset, it is necessary to either go with a virtual machine or a high end system to perform pre-processing and model training in a reasonable amount of time.
+- High-end System - Given an unusually large dataset, it is necessary to either go with a virtual machine or a high end system to perform pre-processing and model training in a reasonable amount of time.

 ## 4. Non-functional Requirements